lwhite702/deelrxcrm-vercel/README.md

  - `npm run client:dev`: Starts the Vite dev server
  - `npm run build`: Builds client and server
  - `npm run issues:sync`: Reads `issues.yml`, ensures labels, creates issues if missing, and optionally populates a GitHub Project (v2) with a Phase field.
+ - `npm run issues:sync:project`: Convenience wrapper that unsets `GITHUB_TOKEN`, auto-detects the repo owner, and targets the project by title (defaults to `DeelRxCRM Roadmap`).

 ### Issues Sync and Project Population